-As a public research university dedicated to discovery, instruction, and service to improve society, the University of Oregon is committed to fostering a welcoming, inclusive, and respectful environment in which everyone can thrive and succeed.
+As a public research university dedicated to discovery, instruction, and service to improve society, the University of Oregon is committed to fostering a welcoming, inclusive, and respectful environment in which everyone knows they belong and can flourish.

 In support of this commitment, the university is working to address culture and climate issues identified by the IDEAL Climate Survey of UO Employees conducted by independent consultant, Gallup, in April of 2022.
 The work is focused on individual, unit-based, structural, cultural, and institutional factors that can further foster an inclusive campus culture.

 In October 2023, President Scholz announced approval of several recommendations from the four university-wide working groups.
 (See the work done to date.)

 Gallup provided the university with the initial results in June 2022, which were shared with campus.
 Following more analysis, additional university-wide findings were shared in fall 2022 and again in the winter of this year.
 In spring 2023, vice presidents and deans reviewed the school, college, and unit-level results, and used them to begin conversations with employees on unit-level action planning.

 Gallup’s analysis of the findings identified several key areas of focus, including a need to:

 - Improve engagement with employees so they feel connected and committed to their work and our mission;